swiftlang/vscode-swift/CONTRIBUTING.md

 - Using `npm run test` from your terminal
   - You can also use `npm run unit-test` or `npm run integration-test` to specifically run the Unit Tests or Integration Tests respectively.

-Tests can also be launched from the terminal with the `--coverage` flag to display converage information.
+Tests can also be launched from the terminal with the `--coverage` flag to display coverage information.
 For example:

 ```bash
 npm run unit-test -- --coverage